visit-dav/visit/src/doc/dev_manual/UpdatingPlugins.rst

 *xml2cmake* also supports the *Conditional* addition of an include directory, definition, link library or source file.
-The condition is a CMake variable that describes something related to the build: e.g. an OS-specification (*WIN32, LINUX, MACOS*), the availability of a third-party library (*HAVE_CONDUIT*) or a build option that can be toggled on/off.
+The condition is a CMake variable that describes something related to the build: e.g. an OS-specification (*WIN32, LINUX, MACOS*), the availability of a third-party library (*HAVE_CONDUIT*) or a build option that can be toggled on/off (*VISIT_PARALLEL*).
 Conditionals must be specified in the *.code* file with *Target* specified as *xml2cmake*, as seen in the code file for the Volume plot:

 .. literalinclude:: ../../plots/Volume/VolumeAttributes.code